unionai/unionai-examples/_blogs/together-contextual-rag/README.md

 ## Execution

-Execute the notebook cells to run a workflow that generates a vector database and a keyword index.
-These outputs will be stored as artifacts for future use.
+Run the notebook cells to execute a workflow that generates a vector database and a keyword index, which will be stored as artifacts for future use.

 You can also deploy apps directly from the Jupyter notebook using the UnionRemote Python API.

-Make sure to add your Together.ai API key and the registry name to the `.env` file before proceeding with deploying the apps.
+- For local execution: Add your Together.ai API key and the name of your registry to the `.env` file before running the notebook.
+- For remote execution: Add your Together.ai API key as a secret before running the workflow remotely.
+Also ensure the Together.ai API key is added to the `fastapi_app.py` file before deploying the apps.

 ## Queries